sk-226/high-precision/doc/README.md

 ### Local Development

-See [Dependencies](dependencies.md) for detailed setup instructions.
+See [Dependencies](dependencies.md) for detailed setup instructions, and [Remote Development over SSH](remote_dev.md) for an editor-agnostic SSH workflow.

 ## Documentation Structure